katsuyoo/LightNet/README.md

 ![Init](Init.png)

-20170924: A simple example of training a Quasi-RNN model is added to LightNet.
+20170924: A simple example of training a Quasi-RNN is added to LightNet.
 Quasi-RNNs are much easier to parallelize compared to RNNs.

 ## Major functions in LightNet